+A deferred outflow is a consumption of net assets by the government that is applicable to a future reporting period.
 Deferred outflows of resources consist of the amount by which the principal and premium of a refunding bond that exceeded the net carrying amount of the refunded debt.
 The deferred outflow is being amortized over the remaining life of the refunded debt.

+A deferred inflow is an acquisition of net assets by the government that is applicable to a future reporting period.
 Deferred inflows of resources consist of the amount by which the net carrying amount of refunded debt exceeded the principal and premium of a refunding bond.
 The deferred inflow is being amortized over the remaining life of the refunded debt.